meverett1167/bados-sg-agility-2018/docs/bados/module1.rst

 Create a DoS Logging Profile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Logging profiles are required to enable local and remote logging for Application DoS and Bot events.
 In this lab, we will use local logging to review events.
-Below steps configure the logging profile, and attach to your test virtual server.
+Below are the steps to configure the logging profile and attach to your test virtual server.

 1. Go to **Security ›› Event Logs : Logging Profiles** and click **Create** on right-hand side of the configuration screen.
 Name your profile **l7\_dos\_bot\_logger** then check the **DoS Protection** and **Bot Defense** enable boxes.